vlantonov/KubernetesTutorial/README.md

 # Kubernetes Tutorial

 ## Contents

 ### What is Kubernetes

-*  What problems does Kubernetes solve?
+####  What problems does Kubernetes solve?
+* Monolith to microservices
+* Increased usage of containers

-*  What features do container orchestration tools offer?
+####  What features do container orchestration tools offer?
+* High availability or no downtime
+* Scalability or high performance
+* Disaster recovery - backup and restore

 ### Main K8s Components
 *  Node & Pod